watermint/toolbox/docs/commands/group-folder-list.md

 # group folder list

-Find folders of each group
+List folders of each group

 # Security